 The problem will be that every trader will come up with pivot points based on their interpretation of real-time Forex charts.
 The figures will vary depending on the timeline, understanding of markets, etc., but the Fibonacci retracement can overcome most of these shortfalls.
 We’ve seen how easy creating a Fibonacci retracement is already, which leaves only little room for discrepancy.

 About timelines, the same retracement can work in various timelines without having to make any changes.

 In the above screenshot of a chart, the Fibonacci retracement has been drawn on the H1 chart from the 19th of January 2016 to the 24th of January 2016.
 Below, the same retracement still holds fast despite switching to an H4 chart, and the indicated pivot points are still strong.

 Therefore, the Fibonacci retracement indicator is a much more effective tool for indicating the potential support and resistance levels of a market.
 Its ease and universality will also provide an added benefit which we’ll see in the final section below.

 If we keep coming back to this point, that’s because it’s a very crucial one for every trader to learn and achieve.
 Naturally, you want to be out of a position when the trend is just about to change, and you also want to enter a trade at the very beginning yet avoid false trend reversals.
 Here’s how the Fibonacci retracement can help with that:

-When price fails to break the 23.6% level, it is an indication of market correction and the previous trend will resume.
+When the price fails to break the 23.6% level, it is an indication of a market correction and the previous trend will resume.
 In the case above, the price breaks this level and heads down.
-As usual, we advise caution, and the simple moving average provides confirmation of the trend reversal.
-This wasn’t market correction and you can see the price continue to drop.
-At point A, when price crossed the 23.6% level, this was the ideal entry position because a major support level was broker.
+As usual, we advise caution, and the simple moving average confirms the trend reversal.
+This wasn’t a market correction and you can see the price continue to drop.
+At point A, when the price crossed the 23.6% level, this was the ideal entry position because a major support level was a broker.